MichaelSpila97/S3K_Genetic_Algorithm/README.md

 		  			  	Other things to note:

 		1) The master has Version 2 of this genetic algorithm currently on it.
-If you mess around with the the first one simple go the Ver1 branch a pull form thier
+If you want to mess around with the first one simple go the Ver1 branch a pull form thier

 		2) Please if you have any suggestion on how to improve this project in anyway please shoot me a message I would love to hear them.

 		3) More specific info on the genetic algorithm and how it works is in the wiki section of this repository.

 						   Future Plans:

 		This project is far from complete and I would like to lay out a couple of future plans to improve this project.
 The following list is my current plans for improving this project.

 		1) Find a way to send keyboard inputs only to the game process so the computer can be used